coreyja/crowd-source-bytes/README.md

 - Banking System: Manage accounts, transactions, balances and interest rates.
 - AI Coffee Shop: Utilize LLM that can take customer orders through the CLI.
 - Weather Forecasting: Input location and get a simulated weather forecast.
+- Explore more [Byte Ideas](https://github.com/coreyja/crowd-source-bytes/issues)!
+Feel free to take on any idea!
+Just leave a comment saying, "I'll work on this!"
+You'll have one week to complete it once you claim an idea.

 ## 🚀 Getting Started